learn-co-students/javascript-bind-web-0216/README.md

 ```

 We just noticed that we're doubling values a lot in our codebase.
 Rather than always typing `multiplier(2, x)`, we can
-use `.bind()` to _partially apply_ our function and create a new one with the first arugment already filled in.
+use `.bind()` to _partially apply_ our function and create a new one with the first argument already filled in.
 That
 looks like this:

 ```js